 Our fee-for-service plan offers services through PPO networks.
+This means that certain hospitals and other health care providers are "preferred providers."
 When you use our network providers, you will receive covered services at reduced cost.
 SAMBA is solely responsible for the selection of PPO networks in your area.
 Contact us for the names of PPO providers.
 You can also go to our Web page, which you can reach through the FEHB Web site, www.opm.gov/insure.
 Contact SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) to request a PPO directory.